codeallthethingz/selenium-maven-plugin/README.md

 Selenium4j is ant based, and we wanted a maven based approach to running our selenium tests.

 We use selenium IDE to record our tests.
-We then save the test cases into our project in the following fashion: (Note: currently the code from selenium4j only suports one level, so don't nest your folders)
+We then saved the test cases into our project in the following fashion: (Note: currently the code from selenium4j only suports one level, so don't nest your folders)